peterlmajors/Offensive-Linemen-Immediate-Zone/README.md

 # Evaluating Offensive Linemen Using OLIZ: Offensive Linemen Immediate Zone

-Note: If attempting to run the code yourself, you will need data from the NFL's 2023 Big Data Bowl.
-If you have access to these files, the correct order to run the .ipynb files on your machine is as follows: Data_Preparation, Feature_Creation, Model_Creation.
+Note: If running yourself, you will need data from the NFL's 2023 Big Data Bowl.
+The correct order to run the .ipynb files on your machine is as follows: Data_Preparation, Feature_Creation, Model_Creation.
 These will take you through all of the steps to this project.
 Exploratory_Analysis was used to brainstorm calculations and build features.

 Authors: Peter Majors, Chris Orlando, Etienne Busnel

 **<font size = "5" color = 'maroon'>Introduction**

 <font size = "4"> When a quarterback drops back in the pocket, what is the role of the offensive lineman?
-Generally, it is to keep the pass rusher as far from the quarterback as possible.
+Generally, it's to keep the pass rusher as far from the quarterback as possible.
 Doing so, he gives the quarterback enough time, physical space, and peace of mind to complete a pass to his receiver.

 <font size = "4"> Below we see a series of combinations between distances of various numbers of pass rushers from a quarterback on the final frame he has possession of the football, along with the associated Expected Points Added (EPA) of the play.
 We see that as the distance decreases and and the number of rushers within that distance increases, offensive performance declines.

 ![image](https://user-images.githubusercontent.com/73561125/212229770-f89c2b8c-321f-4796-af13-6c6aed9d9aa6.png)

-<font size = "4"> Even the mildest of football fans are aware of the relationship between pressure on the quarterback and offensive performance.
+<font size = "4"> Even the most casual of football fans are aware of the relationship between pressure on the quarterback and offensive performance.
 We aren’t breaking any new ground here.
 However, what keeps these pass rushers from reaching the quarterback?
 Well, that would be a series of well fed offensive linemen, patrolling the center, tight end, and guard positions.

 <font size = "4"> Classic approaches to offensive linemen performance concern themselves with binary outcomes such as pressures and sacks, as they are easy to understand, but these outcomes can be difficult to predict and subject to human biases.
 Among pass blockers with 100 snaps in weeks 1-4 and 5-8, hurries allowed and sacks allowed had a correlation of <b> .32 </b> and <b> .25 </b>, respectively, for the first and second four weeks of the 2021 season.
-So while sacks are hurries are high impact plays in terms of EPA, their predictive value is suspect.
+While sacks are hurries are high impact plays in terms of EPA, their predictive value is suspect.

 <font size = '4'> With this in mind, we decided to investigate, not sacks nor hurries, but a something present in nearly every play: **rusher distance from the quarterback at the end of posession**, and its impact on EPA as well as predicitve value for sacks and hurries.

 **<font size = "5" color = 'maroon'> Our Proposal**

-<font size = "4"> For this year’s Big Data Bowl, we set out to determine the performance of offensive linemen as it pertains to their ability to keep the pass rusher as far as possible from the quarterback at the final moment of the quarterback’s possession of the football.
+<font size = "4"> We set out to determine the performance of offensive linemen as it pertains to their ability to keep the pass rusher as far as possible from the quarterback at the final moment of the quarterback’s possession of the football.
 Before proceeding, let’s lay the groundwork for our analysis.
 Below are the considerations used to determine which plays were selected for our analysis.

 - <font size = "4"> All Passing Plays, First 8 Games Of The 2021 NFL Season
 - <font size = '4'> First Block By Each Pass Blocker Against A Known Pass Rusher
 - <font size = '4'> Excluding Block Types “Backfield Help”, “Chip Block”, “No Block”, and “Set & Release”
 - <font size = '4'> Excluding Non-Traditional Quarterback Drop Backs (Designed Rollouts, Scramble Rollouts, etc.)